 Massachusetts Peace Action endorses the following candidates for State Senate in 2020.

-Jamie Eldridge (Middlesex and Worcester — Marlborough, Acton, Ayer area) is an indispensable progressive leader in the State Senate where his efforts include the millionaire’s tax, $15 an hour minimum wage, climate change, criminal justice reform, peace, and more.
+Jamie Eldridge (Middlesex and Worcester — Marlborough, Acton, Ayer area) is an indispensable progressive leader in the State Senate where his efforts include the millionaire’s tax, $15 an hour minimum wage, environmental protections, criminal justice reform, peace, and more.
 He led the Senate opposition to the anti-BDS bill in both the 2015-16 and 2017-18 sessions and was lead sponsor of the Budget for All resolution in 2013-14.
-He was keynote speaker at our Building Sustainable Security conference in 2015, spoke at our Elephant in the Room conference in January and State Legislators Respond to Coronavirus webinar in April, and supported Bernie Sanders’ two campaigns for president.
+He was keynote speaker at our Building Sustainable Security conference in 2015, spoke at our Elephant in the Room conference in January and State Legislators Respond to Coronavirus webinar in April.
+Eldridge supported Bernie Sanders’ two campaigns for president.
 In 2019, Senator Eldridge cosponsored a majority of the bills that MAPA introduced to the State legislature, and was the primary sponsor of S.1516, a bill to divest state pension funds from nuclear weapons.

 Pat Jehlen (Second Middlesex — Somerville, North Cambridge, Medford) is a true progressive.
 Her work for justice and her progressive agenda align with our goal of peace and justice for all.
 She believes in our cause to end wars and useless military spending, and instead to reinvest in our education, jobs, and crumbling infrastructure at home.
 Her history as a state representative and senator shows that she cares for the people and not just a handful of elites.
 She was one of only two Massachusetts state senators who opposed the military bond bill in 2014.
 She supported the Fair Share Amendment, the Budget for All resolution, opposed raising the cap on charter schools, and last year opposed the anti-Boycott bill.
 Her top legislative priorities are equitable and excellent education, universal and affordable health care, and jobs with decent wages and benefits, including earned sick time.
 In the current legislative session, Senator Jehlen has cosponsored three MAPA bills this session, and is the primary sponsor of S. 2165, resolutions to prevent the first use of nuclear weapons by the U.S. Pat has been an active peace and justice advocate throughout her life as an educator.